Year 4

 At St Margaret's we are passionate about reading!
 We teach daily reading session based on a Curriculum for Unity School's Partnership (CUSP) text.

-This half term, our core text is "The Queen's Nose" by Dick King Smith.
+This half term, our core text is "The Girl Who Stole an Elephant" by Nizrana Farook.
 The core texts are supplemented by a variety of additional texts, to support children developing their reading fluency and confidence across a range of text types.

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen learning.
-During Autumn term, Year 4 will be looking at poems which explore; persuasive writing and first person diary entries.
+During the Autumn 2 term, Year 4 will be looking at third person adventure stories, news reports and we will critically analyse narrative poetry.

 Maths

 At St Margaret's Primary Academy we adopt a Mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Foundational Skills’ where children recap previously learnt skills.
-This half term we will be covering place value and addition and subtraction.
+This half term we will be covering addition and subtraction, area and multiplication and division.

 Children will have the opportunity to practise and develop their times table knowledge daily.